maubanel/UE5-Blueprints/constructor-begin/README.md

 ![call blueprint BP_TextInConstructor](images/BPTextOnConstructor.jpg)

 I created it in the wrong folder so I drag and drop it into the **Room1** folder we just created.
-It gives me an option and I select **Move**:
+It gives me an option and I select **Move**.

 ![make sure blueprint is inside Room1 folder](images/DragToFolder.jpg)